noalarms/MSDV-Thesis/README.md

 #### The Social Life of Achievement
 Long, Nicholas J. *Social life of achievement.* Place of publication not identified: Berghahn Books, 2016.

+This book asserts that "achievement" may not be a universal standard but rather perceived through the lens of social constructs.
+People are faced with achieving levels of success as citizens or workers, whether it's societal or financial.
+Studies and essays are offered through anthropologic/ethnographic and historical viewpoints.

+Thesis: Achievement and success is culturally influenced and its effects and impacts are profoundly determined by society.

+* What does it actually mean to achieve success, whether culturally influenced or otherwise?
+* What alternative measures of success exist and how do they compare?
+* Can people feel fulfilled without having achieved success by society's standards?

 #### Sedentary Behavior: Physiology, Health Risks and Interventions
 Bergin, Maryanne G., and Maryanne G. Bergin. *Sedentary Behavior: Physiology, Health Risks and Interventions.* New York: Nova Science Publishers, Inc., 2011.